Decarbonisation update - Project NeoSmelt

 Decarbonisation in the iron and steel industry will require a range of perspectives, expertise, and partnerships across our value chain.
 We have formed numerous partnerships with industry leaders to support this process.

-BlueScope, alongside Australia’s two largest iron ore miners, BHP and Rio Tinto, has selected the Kwinana Industrial Area, south of Perth, as the location to develop Australia’s largest ironmaking electric smelting furnace2 (ESF) pilot plant.
-This groundbreaking project, which aims to test the technology for producing iron without the need for traditional blast furnaces, sees BlueScope, BHP, Rio Tinto and Woodside Energy come together to try to accelerate the decarbonisation of steelmaking.
+This groundbreaking project aims to test the technology for producing iron without the need for traditional blast furnaces, bringing the joint venture partners together to try to accelerate the decarbonisation of steelmaking.

 Why is it important to decarbonise iron and steel production?